Cole L. Blease: 1930 defeat and post-Senate years

 Byrnes defeated Blease in his 1930 run for re-election to the Senate.
 In the years following his electoral defeat, he continued to speak out on political issues.
 During the Great Depression, he spoke out against the suffering of starving children, but at the same time was a strong critic of Franklin D. Roosevelt's New Deal, going so far as to support his old rival Ellison D. Smith due to his stance against the New Deal.
-Amongst the New Deal policies Blease spoke out against included the National Industrial Recovery Act of 1933 (which he regarded as unconstitutional) and the Wagner labor bill, which he described as “a curse to the South.”
-Blease also criticized money being voted on (as he put it) “to give jobs to people who are too damned lazy to work” while also proclaiming “I don’t believe in feeding people who have never worked and never will work.”
-Blease also denounced Roosevelt’s social security program, especially old age pensions:
+Despite having previously been an advocate of labor rights for most of his political career, Blease spoke out against New Deal policies designed to be of benefit to working people such as the National Industrial Recovery Act of 1933 (which he regarded as unconstitutional) and the Wagner labor bill, which he described as “a curse to the South.”
+Blease also criticized money being voted on (as he put it) “to give jobs to people who are too damned lazy to work” while also proclaiming “I don't believe in feeding people who have never worked and never will work.”
+In 1935, Blease denounced Roosevelt's social security program, especially old age pensions, asking rhetorically:

 Why should the taxpayers feed the old?
 Some day I’ll be old myself, and who is going to feed me?

-In contrast to Blease, John D. Long (a former private secretary of his) supported old age pensions, declaring (according to one journal) that “we should be our brother’s keeper when he is infirm and helpless.”
+In contrast to Blease, John D. Long (a former private secretary of his) supported old age pensions, declaring (according to one journal) that “we should be our brother's keeper when he is infirm and helpless.”